BLB Solicitors

 ‘Adultery’ is not one of the factors the court will consider when deciding how finances should be divided.

-A new relationship will only be relevant, potentially, if your spouse is cohabiting with their new partner as this may mean they have more income available to them.
+A new relationship is only relevant, potentially, if your spouse is cohabiting with their new partner as this may mean they have more income available to them.
 Any extra income, however, is not simply added to their own income.
 The question for the court is what the new partner ought to be contributing to the domestic economy.
 This is perhaps better analysed in terms of a reduction in the spouse’s needs but can be viewed as an additional resource from which those needs might be met.

 What this means for you